The Texas Tree Trails organization is a cooperative effort

 taxonomists and plant

-pathologists and with an additional volunteer base.
+pathologists with an additional volunteer base.
 The Texas

 Forest Service came on board as well.
 With TBUFC and the Texas